 Coastal Hazards Adaptation Strategy

-As our climate changes, Brisbane City Council wants to ensure our coastal communities remain resilient and safe, confident and ready for coastal hazards such as cyclones, coastal erosion, storm-tides and sea level rise.
+As our climate changes, Brisbane City Council wants to ensure our coastal communities remain resilient and safe, confident and ready for coastal hazards such as cyclones, coastal erosion, storm-tides, and sea-level rise.

-Council is developing a Coastal Hazard Adaptation Strategy to assess the risk from projected effects of sea level rise over the medium to long term, and propose adaption measures to mitigate impacts.
+Council is developing a Coastal Hazard Adaptation Strategy to assess the risk from projected effects of sea-level rise over the medium to long term, and propose adaption measures to mitigate impacts.

 Summary